| |

 Instructions

-• Slice the 2 onion, thin slices.
+• Slice the 2 onion (listed under "other ingredients") into thin slices.
 Add half a cup of oil to a pan and fry the onion until golden and crisp.
-Drain on a paper towel
+Drain on a paper towel.
+You can fry them in two batches if you wish.
+You can also fry your potatoes (until slightly brown and crisp) in the same oil and set aside.

 Notes